 - Add the hot coffee.
 Stir until the mixture thickens.

-- Add the remaining butter, vanilla, and chocolate chips.
+- Add the remaining butter, vanilla, eggs, and chocolate chips.
 Mix well.
 Now, add the dry ingredients.

 - Mix until smooth.